 With a deadrise of only 15-degrees, the 23 Bay is about as flat as you’ll want to get while still being able to handle light chop in protected water.
 True, if it gets nasty, the ride will likely start getting wet, but that’s not the type of water this boat is made for.
 Deep draft, rough water boats will never be able to reach the shallow areas this boat can, so if this is your type of fishing, you need the right tool.

 Basic Features with Options

+Pro-Line knows that you don’t want to break the bank, and that’s why they equipped the 23 Bay with the basic necessities of skinny water fishing.
+They also know that you will have specific needs and therefore offer a long list of options to let you build a custom boat to your liking.
 For example, the base boat comes with a single 38 gallon (143.8 L) livewell in the port side of the aft casting platform.
 That will serve you fine if you are only interested in one type of fishing.
 But if you want to vary your style and catch different targets, then you’ll need different bait.
 The 23 Bay offers two additional livewells, a second 38 gallon (143.8 L) unit in the starboard side of the aft deck, and a third 10 gallon (37.8 L) livewell ahead of the console.
 All three are aerated, only the two larger ones are lit.
 The raw water washdown shares the same pump as the standard livewell on the port side and the optional livewell at the bow, so if you decide to clean up, shut off the livewells first.

 And where do we put all of our fish?
 The in-deck 98 gallon (371 L) fish locker should do nicely.
 Go ahead and load it up with ice, as it’s macerated, so all the debris will be ground up and discharged in short order.